maciejgz/rac/README.md

     - in case of failure - sends a rent failure to the rac-rent-service and rac-user-service (Kafka) - * *RAC_RENT_FAILED_CAR**.
 Then the saga is compensated in the rac-rent-service and rac-user-service

-When a rental is initiated, customer and car GPS agents should increase the frequency of data sending to the location service - once per 5s.
-Location service should update the car and user location in the database and push notifications (**RAC_LOCATION_USER_CHANGED**, **RAC_LOCATION_CAR_CHANGED**) to Kafka (events consumed by the search, car, user and rent service).
+When a rental is initiated, customer and car GPS agents should increase the frequency of data sending to the carLocation service - once per 5s.
+Location service should update the car and user carLocation in the database and push notifications (**RAC_LOCATION_USER_CHANGED**, **RAC_LOCATION_CAR_CHANGED**) to Kafka (events consumed by the search, car, user and rent service).
 User is notified about the successful rent by the Websocket connection.